-- attract, retain and motivate high calibre Senior Management and focus them on the delivery of the Company's strategic and business objectives; - encourage a corporate culture that promotes the highest level of integrity, teamwork and ethical standards: - be competitive against appropriate market benchmarks (being predominantly the US biotech sector) and have a strong link to performance, providing the ability to earn above-market rewards for strong performance; - be simple and understandable, both internally and externally; - encourage increased equity ownership to motivate executives in the overall interests of shareholders, the Company, employees and customers; and - take due account of good governance and promote the long-term success of the Company.
+- attract, retain and motivate high caliber Senior Management and focus them on the delivery of the Company's strategic and business objectives; - encourage a corporate culture that promotes the highest level of integrity, teamwork and ethical standards; - be competitive against appropriate market benchmarks (being predominantly the US biotech sector) and have a strong link to performance, providing the ability to earn above-market rewards for strong performance; - be simple and understandable, both internally and externally; - encourage increased equity ownership to motivate executives in the overall interests of shareholders, the Company, employees and other stakeholders; and - take due account of good governance and promote the long-term success of the Company.

-In seeking to achieve the above objectives, the Committee is mindful of the views of a broad range of stakeholders in the business and accordingly takes account of a number of factors when setting remuneration including: market conditions; pay and benefits in relevant comparator organisations; terms and conditions of employment across the Company; the Company's risk appetite; the expectations of institutional shareholders; and any specific feedback received from shareholders and other stakeholders.
-In 2022, the Committee reviewed and updated the peer group used to benchmark remuneration for Senior Management.
+In seeking to achieve the above objectives, the Committee is mindful of the views of a broad range of stakeholders in the business and accordingly takes account of a number of factors when setting remuneration including: market conditions; pay and benefits in relevant comparator organisations; terms and conditions of employment across the Company; the Company's risk appetite; the expectations of institutional shareholders; any specific feedback received from shareholders and other stakeholders and any applicable requirements of the Nasdaq or SEC.
+In 2023, the Committee reviewed and updated the peer group used to benchmark remuneration for Senior Management.
+In